RepoForks/swift-collections-performance/README.md

 #### Conclusions

-* Difference between 4 and 5 letters is extreme for the first four arrays and `Realm`.
+* There is a huge difference between 4 and 5 letters for standard `Realm` database.
 * Sets, trie, `CleverArray` and `CleverRealm` are really fast in this test.

 ### Simple regex for blanks